shaziyev/dark-software-factory/README.md

 > **Claude Code 4.6 Opus — Efficient Minimalist**
 > The laid-back senior engineer who finishes the task quickly and clearly has hobbies outside of programming.

+*Disclaimer: The above is a psychological metaphor, not a hiring strategy!
+Today’s agents lack the adaptability and judgment of humans - so the winning formula remains simple: human engineers with agents.*

 ## Takeaways

 Both agents successfully completed the test.
 Interestingly, it took **longer to write the specification than for the agents to produce the code**, which leads to a provocative conclusion: we may already be much closer to the Dark Software Factory than we think.